RunestoneInteractive/QuestionBank/QuestionBank/fopp/Exceptions/Exercises/trd_assess_ac23_5_1.rst

    :topics: Exceptions/Exercises
    :from_source: F
    :practice: T
-   :topics: Exceptions/intro-exceptions

    Below, we have provided buggy code.
 Add a try/except clause so the code runs without errors.

    ~~~~